netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

   precision is 100 kg.
 We recommend displaying this number in tonnes CO2e to the user.
-- **offset_prices[]:** Array of objects representing prices per passenger for offsetting this flight through GoClimateNeutral.
+- **offset_prices[]:** Array of objects representing prices per passenger for offsetting this flight through GoClimate.
 One object per currency requested.
   Currently returns non-final prices in SEK.
   - **amount**: Amount.
 In smallest denomination of currency indicated by